Configurations of points and topology of real line arrangements: Configurations of points and dual arrangements

 \section{Configurations of points and dual arrangements}

 In the present section, we define our main object: the $(t,m)$-configurations.
-We draw your attention to the fact that the definition of configuration considered here is slightly different from the one of Gr\"unbaum in~\cite{Grunbaum}.
-After recalling some usual definitions about the topology of line arrangements, we define the \emph{chamber weight} of a configuration and state Theorem~\ref{thm:invariant} giving the topological invariance.
+We draw attention to the fact that the definition of configuration considered here is slightly different from the one of Gr\"unbaum in~\cite{Grunbaum}.
+After recalling some definitions about the topology of line arrangements (see also~\cite{OrlikTerao92,Dimca:book}), we define the \emph{chamber weight} of a configuration and then we state in Theorem~\ref{thm:invariant} that this is a topological invariant of the associated dual arrangement.